 MED-over the shoulder: Talent adds 250 L of MILLIPLEX® wash buffer to the plate using a 96-channel pipet.

 Shot 5.6.1 – Talent places the plate on a liquid separator.
+Wait 90-sec and decant

 After repeating this wash procedure three times, leave the plate wet and add detection antibody at 25 L per well.
 Incubate for 1 hour at room temperature on a shaker in the dark.
 Following incubation, without washing, add streptavidin-phycoerythrin at 25 L per well.
 Seal the plate and shake in the dark at room temperature for 30 minutes.